ISU-MolPhyl/EEOB563/Lab1/git.md

 `cd ~/EEOB563/labs`
 `git init`.

-However, we will start by cloning the GitHub repository for this course in your EEOB563 directory (or your preferred location):
-`cd ~/EEOB563` #target directory
-`git clone git@github.com:ISU-MolPhyl/EEOB563-Spring2018.git`

 ### Tracking Files in Git: git add and git status I

 Although you’ve initialized the EEOB563/labs as a Git repository, Git doesn’t automati‐ cally begin tracking every file in this directory.
 Rather, you need to tell Git which files to track using the subcommand `git add`.

-But fore doing it, let's check the status of our directory:
+But before doing it, let's check the status of our directory:
 `git status`
 The command will tell you that we are on branch master, that there were no previous commits ("Initial commit") and that there is nothing to commit and no files in the direcotry.